Finsimco logo

 Frequently Asked Questions

-• How is student performance evaluated?
-Based on portfolio suitability, goal alignment, communication quality, client satisfaction (simulated), and ethical decision-making.
+• How is performance measured?
+By portfolio outcomes, client satisfaction, and ethical decision-making.

 Related Products